Tax Saving Strategy – Pension Income Splitting

 Who is eligible for pension income splitting?

-With pension income splitting, the general rule is the taxpayer receiving private pension income throughout the year will be entitled to allocate up to half that income (without any dollar limit) to their spouse for tax purposes.
+To be eligible for Pension Income Splitting, both spouses or common-law partners must be residents of Canada and have a valid relationship at the end of the tax year.
+They must also elect to split their pension income for that year.
+The general rule is the taxpayer receiving private pension income throughout the year will be entitled to allocate up to half that income (without any dollar limit) to their spouse for tax purposes.

-With pension income splitting, you can transfer up to 50% of the most pension and RIF income to lower-income spouses or common-law partners for income tax purposes.
+With pension income splitting, you can transfer up to 50% of most pension and RIF income to lower-income spouses or common-law partners for income tax purposes.
+The eligible amount can be split in any proportion as long as the total amount transferred does not exceed the maximum allowed for the year.

-Suppose you are under the age of 65.
-In that case, the most common eligible income is from a registered company pension plan, whether a defined benefit or a defined contribution.
+If you are under 65, the most common eligible income is from a registered company pension plan, whether a defined benefit or a defined contribution.

-CPP can also be split in terms of government pension sources, but it is more complicated.
-The Canada Pension Plan (CPP) is not considered as eligible income, although the benefits from CPP can be split based on a separate set of “sharing” rules.
-Old Age Security (OAS) payments also are not eligible income.
+CPP can also be split regarding government pension sources, but it is more complicated.
+The Canada Pension Plan (CPP) is not considered eligible income, although the benefits from the CPP can be split based on a separate set of “sharing” rules.
+Old Age Security (OAS) payments also are not eligible for income.

-The General Income Tax and Benefit Guide provide more pension income-splitting information.
+The General Income Tax and Benefit Guide provides more pension income-splitting information.
 Refer to the CRA website.

 Many taxpayers can control the timing and degree of their tax payable in retirement because of their different potential income sources.
 You can only spend your after-tax income, so the tax you pay will ultimately impact your retirement lifestyle and the size of your estate for your beneficiaries.

-Pension income splitting is just one tool available to retirees to minimize their tax payable.
+Pension income splitting is just one tool for retirees to minimize their tax payable.
 In general, pension splitting is worth considering if one of the pension earners is in a higher marginal tax bracket than their spouse.